MohamedSabith97/Functional-Doc_HRM/New_Format.md

           **2-Reject** - User Reject and complete the request.

           **3-[Complete without Envelope](#complete-7)** - User Complete the request without Envelope and moved to [complete](#complete-7) stage.

-Today Work:

-*Working on Document preparation on HRM Module.
-*Working on

 - ### **Put in Envelope**